 In memory of Professor Arthur Cockfield

-The Queen’s Law community is mourning the sudden loss of our beloved teacher, colleague, and friend, Professor Art Cockfield, Law’93, one of the world’s leading tax law scholars.
-He passed away on January 9 at the age of 54.
+The Queen’s Law community suffered a great loss this year when Arthur Cockfield, Law’93, beloved faculty member and Associate Dean at Queen's Law, passed away suddenly on January 9, 2022, at the age of 54.
 Art, who also held a BA in business from Western University and JSM and JSD degrees from Stanford University, returned to Queen’s Law as a Queen’s National Scholar in 2001.
 Here, he was promoted rapidly up the academic ladder, becoming one of the best-known tax law scholars in Canada, and possibly the most cited, with 14 citations in Supreme Court of Canada decisions in 2021 alone.
 He has written and co-authored leading books in international taxation and legal ethics, published in leading national and international journals, and was frequently sought after to share his expertise at conferences and in the media.
 The recipient of numerous research grants totaling more than $6 million, his most recent project was on global financial crime.
 Art was also cherished as a mentor and as a loyal and dedicated teacher who cared deeply for his students.

 In Art’s memory, colleagues, friends, and family have come together to establish the Professor Arthur Cockfield Memorial Award in Law, which will provide support for law students with demonstrated financial need and academic achievement.
-If you would like to contribute to this fund in Art’s memory, you can click the Donation button on this page.
+If you would like to contribute to this fund in Art’s memory, you can click the Give Now button on this page.
+The goal is to raise $50,000 in order to permanently endow the award and every gift counts.
+Your gift will help to ensure the permanency of this fund in memory of a beloved friend and pillar of our community, and help support worthy law students needing financial assistance.
 Donations can be made with a single payment gift or a multi-year pledge with payments spread over a maximum of 5 years.
 Contributions of any size are welcome.

 If you have a memory or a story of Professor Cockfield that you would like to share with his family, we would be interested in hearing from you.
 Share your memories with us here.